ggustin93/ghostly-plus-dashboard/docs/requirements/prd.md

 ### 8.2 Functional Questions

 1. **Specific Therapist Needs**:
-    - Which EMG metrics are most clinically relevant?
+    - Which EMG metrics are most clinically relevant? *(Preliminary analysis completed in [technical/emg_analysis.md](../technical/emg_analysis.md) - pending final validation with therapists)*
     - What type of reports would be most useful?
     - How to structure comparisons between patients?
 2. **Research Needs**: